Automotive industry in Indonesia: BYD

+BYD entered Indonesia in January 2024.
+According to the Indonesian government, BYD plans to invest US$1.3 billion to build a manufacturing plant in Indonesia with an annual capacity of 150,000 units.
+In April 2024, BYD formally announced the location of its Indonesian manufacturing plant, which located in Subang Smartpolitan, Subang, West Java and plans to stop CBU imports.
+The plant will be operational in mid-2026.

+In January 2025, Denza announced its entry in Indonesia.
+The first model entered in Indonesia the Denza D9.

+The BYD Atto 1 became the best selling EV in Indonesia as of October 2025, it is also one of the top selling car model in Indonesia by late 2025, reaching over 22,582 units.

+In mid-2026, the BYD Subang plant production has started its production.
+The first two cars produced were: the BYD Atto 1 and the BYD M6.

 Daihatsu

+The Astra Daihatsu Motor headquarters in Sunter, North Jakarta.

 From 1973, when PT Astra gained distribution rights, until the 1980s, PT Daihatsu Indonesia distributed Daihatsus while assembly was carried out by Gaya Motor – both companies were located in North Jakarta.
 PT Daihatsu Indonesia was a joint venture between a Japanese holding company (30%) and PT Astra International (70%), while PT Gaya Motor was a joint venture between the Indonesian government, PT Astra International, PT Multi France and PT Multi Astra.
 Gaya Motor was a general assembler and also built Peugeot and Renault automobiles in the early 1980s.
 Daihatsu's Hijet was very popular in Indonesia, especially after the larger one-litre engine from the Charade was introduced – one out of eight four-wheeled vehicles built in Indonesia in 1983 was a Hijet.

 In 2003, Daihatsu through PT Astra Daihatsu Motor (ADM) launched its joint project with Toyota, which spawned the Toyota Avanza and Daihatsu Xenia.
 Both cars are designed according to Indonesian needs in mind.
 As an entry-level MPV, it complements the role of Toyota Kijang, offering similar capability in a smaller and cheaper package.
 Both cars would later send Astra Daihatsu Motor as the largest car manufacturer in the country, surpassing Toyota Motor Manufacturing Indonesia, and saw the Avanza as the best selling car in Indonesia since 2007 until today.
 40.8% of Indonesia's total vehicle production output (four-wheel or above) in 2019 was contributed by ADM.